 Here we follow the notation and terminology introduced and explained in \cite{FMS-Weyl}.
-Let ${\cal W} = \frac{1}{2} (W- \ci *W)$ be the self-dual Weyl tensor and ${\cal G} =\frac{1}{2} (G -\ci \eta)$ the canonical metric on the self-dual 2-forms (bivectors) space, where $G=\frac{1}{2} g \wedge g$, and $\eta$ is the metric volume element.
-The algebraic classification of the Weyl tensor W can be obtained \cite{Petrov, bel-3} by studying the traceless linear map defined by the self-dual Weyl tensor on the bivectors space.
-An alternative viewpoint consists of studying the relative positions between the `null cones' on the bivectors space determined by the canonical metric and the Weyl tensor as a quadratic form \cite{Debever-56}.
-These `null cones' cut, generically, on four null bivectors ${\cal H}$ that are the solution of the equations ${\cal G}({\cal H}, {\cal H})=0$, ${\cal W}({\cal H}, {\cal H})=0$.
-We name them {\em Debever null bivectors} \cite{FMS-Weyl}.
-The fundamental vector $\ell$ of each one defines a null direction on the spacetime which is usually called {\em Debever null direction} \cite{Debever}.
+Let $(V_4, \, g)$ be an oriented and time-oriented spacetime of signature $\left\lbrace -, +, +, + \right\rbrace$, ${\cal W} = \frac{1}{2} (W- \ci *W)$ the self-dual Weyl tensor and ${\cal G} = \frac{1}{2} (G -\ci \eta)$ the canonical metric on the space of self-dual 2-forms (bivectors), where $G = \frac{1}{2} \, g \wedge g$, and $\eta$ is the metric volume element.
+The algebraic classification of the Weyl tensor W can be obtained \cite{Petrov, bel-3} by studying the traceless linear map defined by the self-dual Weyl tensor on the space of bivectors.
+An alternative viewpoint consists of studying the relative positions between the `null cones' determined by the canonical metric and the Weyl tensor as a quadratic form on the bivectors \cite{Debever-56}.
+These `null cones' cut, generically, on four null bivectors ${\cal H}$ that are the solutions of the equations ${\cal G}({\cal H}, {\cal H})=0$, ${\cal W}({\cal H}, {\cal H})=0$.
+We call them {\em Debever null bivectors} \cite{FMS-Weyl}.
+The fundamental vector $\ell$ of each one defines a null direction on the spacetime, which is usually called {\em Debever null direction} \cite{Debever}.

 Petrov-Bel types N, III and II admit a single multiple Debever null direction which is quadruple, triple and double, respectively.
-These three types correspond to the Bel radiative gravitational fields, and this multiple Debever direction is named the {\em fundamental direction} of the gravitational field \cite{bel-3}.
+These three types correspond to the Bel radiative gravitational fields, and this multiple Debever direction is called the {\em fundamental direction} of the gravitational field \cite{bel-3}.
 Petrov-Bel type D admits two double Debever directions, and in type I there is no multiple Debever direction.

 The underlying geometry associated with each Petrov-Bel type was widely analyzed in \cite{FMS-Weyl}, a paper where we also offered the algorithm to determine all these geometric elements defined by the Weyl tensor, and in particular to obtain the Debever null directions.
-Here we present an alternative approach to determine the multiple Debever directions based on the Bel-Robinson tensor \cite{bel-3}, which allows us to give them as explicit concomitants of the electric and magnetic parts of the Weyl tensor.
-The result for type N can also be found in \cite{fsRS}, and the main expressions that we use for type D have also been recently obtained in \cite{wylleman}.
+In Sec.
+2 of the present paper, we offer an alternative approach based on the Bel-Robinson tensor \cite{bel-3} to determine the fundamental direction of a Bel radiative gravitational field.
+This method enables us to give them as explicit concomitants of the Weyl tensor.